 For this alone, Trump should burn.
-After many years of fighting nobly and tenaciously as America’s stalwart allies in Syria, expending nearly all of the blood, toil, tears and sweat that it took to wipe the ISIS Caliphate off the map, Donald has decided to abandon the Kurds to their fate, and get out of the way of a Turkish military which has long considered them terrorists, and may well have plans to murder them wholesale.
+After many years of fighting nobly and tenaciously as America’s stalwart allies in Syria, expending nearly all of the blood, toil, tears and sweat that it took to wipe the ISIS Caliphate off the map, the Kurds will be abandoned to their fate, as Donald directs US forces to get out of the way of a Turkish military which has long considered them terrorists, and may well have plans to murder them wholesale.

 Terrorists?
 You could look at it that way, especially if you’re one of the ones oppressing them, and don’t like the way a term like “freedom fighters” plays in places like the UN.
 The Kurds have indeed fought the Turks for independence, among others.
 Numbering about thirty-five million, spread across Syria, Turkey, Iraq and Iran, they’ve been hard done by for decades, and like the Jews before them, and for reasons almost as compelling, they figure their best bet is to get a country of their own.
 They’ve come close in Iraqi Kurdistan, where they were once gassed by Saddam Hussein, and clearly have designs on the area of Northwest Syria that they wrested from the jihadists with a heaping helping of American air power and artillery support.
 From where I sit they’ve earned it, and then some.